 A focus on personal outcomes – making sure that services work in partnership with the public towards effective use of resources in achieving well-being – is a central plank of national policy in several countries.
 In Scotland, this is in line with the Christie Commission report and the Scottish Government’s response.

-We also recently collated a paper to support consistent understanding of the values and principles involved in personal outcomes approaches.
-We hope this will help inform policy and practice particularly by practitioners and managers in health, social care, housing and related services:
+The PON has produced a paper to support consistent understanding of the values and principles involved in personal outcomes approaches.
+We hope this will help inform policy and practice particularly by practitioners and managers in health, social care, housing and related services.

 You can access a range of tools and other resources via the IRISS toolbox

 We hope you find this collection and synthesis of information helpful.
 The materials are copyrighted via Creative Commons, requiring that you acknowledge sources when drawing upon any of the information made available through this site.
 The material may not be used for commercial purposes http://creativecommons.org/licenses/by-nc/3.0/